manoj-gupta/manoj-gupta.github.io/_posts/2020-04-21-Golang-Programs-Static-vs-Dynamic-linking.md

         libc.so.6 => /lib64/libc.so.6 (0x00000032d6600000)
         /lib64/ld-linux-x86-64.so.2 (0x0000560e965ba000)
 ```
-After searching on Google and going through many useful link, I could find out the reason was found to be usage of CGO, which I was using indirectly just by including the package "net".
+After searching on Google and going through many useful links, I could find out the reason to be usage of CGO.
+I was using CGO indirectly just by including the package "net".

 As of this writing, there are two packages which uses CGO.
 * net